-In a surprising move, it was announced on Friday that Yahoo!
-CEO Marissa Mayer is mandating a telecommuting ban for all employees, which will go into effect this coming July.
+In a surprising move, Yahoo!
+CEO Marissa Mayer has mandated a telecommuting ban for all employees.

 The end to telecommuting?
 I doubt it.